LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 - It is no longer possible to multiquest the Veeshan's Peak Key or its subquest medallions.
 - It is no longer possible to multiquest the Sebilis key.
 - Plane of Sky creatures are now immune to pacify.
+- Lheana no longer has an 18 hour respawn timer in instances.
+- Althele's respawn is now 3 minutes.
+- The Druid/Ranger Epic NPC in Greater Faydark no longer depops.
+She also doesn't have variance of 360 anymore, resulting in a variance time of 35+ years on repop.
+- Zordak Ragefire now functions in Nagafen's Lair (Instanced)
+- Mage epic pet minimum damage set to 21 (This was applied yesterday by Secrets but did not get a patch note)

 ## Instances and Quakes